FM-Ahmed/OpenFAST/README.md

 ## Content of this repository
 ### readfile_VTK.py
 Takes a dataframe consisting of wind velocity and domain properties as input to output two scaled axes and wind velocities in a format where it can be visualized.
 The function uses x and y as variable names, but it works for any plane: XY, XZ, YZ.
+Just have to provide domain properties accordingly.

 ### Example1.py
 An example of how the function readfile_VTK.py can be used.